Click Here To Schedule A Consultation

 What to do after sclerotherapy

-You can resume most normal daily activities following sclerotherapy treatment, including working and light exercising.
+Following sclerotherapy treatment, you can resume most normal daily activities, including working and light exercising.
 Physical activity is beneficial after sclerotherapy as it prevents blood clots from forming in the treated area.
-The most important post-sclerotherapy treatment instruction is to wear mild compression stockings for at least seven days.
-Dr. Green recommends that the compression stockings be worn as much as possible in between the scheduled sclerotherapy treatments.
-Compression stockings aid in the recovery process after sclerotherapy as they improve blood circulation and prevent pain and swelling in the legs and ankles.
+The most crucial post-sclerotherapy treatment instruction is to wear mild compression stockings for at least seven days.
+Dr. Green recommends wearing the compression stockings as much as possible between the scheduled sclerotherapy treatments.
+Compression stockings aid in recovery after sclerotherapy, improving blood circulation and preventing pain and swelling in the legs and ankles.
 The compression also helps reduce bruising and blood clotting.

 Avoid the activities listed here for 48 hours after the sclerotherapy treatment: